agormp/phylotreelib/README.md

 ## Quick start example

-Here is a script that will import treelib, read a NEXUS file, midpoint root the tree, find the node ID for the new rootnode, and finally print out the distance along the branches from the root to all tips in the tree:
+Here is a script that will import treelib, read a NEXUS file, midpoint root the tree, find the node ID for the new rootnode, and finally print out the root-to-tip distance (measured along the branches) for all tips in the tree:

 ```python
 import treelib